Podcasts (radio)

 A Self-Soothing Toolbox for your Heart & Mind Health

 A self-soothe toolbox is something that is individual to you and is your emergency kit when the worry, stress, and anxiety kick in.
-All of which are known to increase the risk of heart attacks and cardiac events.

 Coming Home: What the Early Months After a Heart Attack Really Feel Like